sampleXbro/axios-retryer/README.md

 - **Automatic or Manual Retry Modes**: Choose 'automatic' to retry network/server errors automatically or 'manual' to queue failed requests for later retry.
 - **Configurable Retry Logic**: Provide your own RetryStrategy or use the built-in one.
-- **Request Store**: Failed requests can be stored (by default, in memory).
-Implement a custom store to persist requests elsewhere (e.g., local storage, database, queue).
+- **Request Store**: Failed requests are stored by default in an `InMemoryRequestStore`, which keeps requests in memory for quick access.
+Custom stores can be implemented for persisting requests in local storage, databases, or other mediums, depending on use cases.
 - **Hooks**: Tie into each stage (before retry, after retry, failure, all retries completed).
 - **Cancellation**: Cancel individual requests or all ongoing requests at once.
 - **TypeScript Support**: All types are included out of the box.